8.1.1 DISCIPLINE AND PROCEDURES

 Initial behavior infractions are primarily handled by the teacher or playground supervisor.
 Before reporting behavioral problems to the Principal, teachers and playground supervisors will provide students with disciplinary measures that may include, but are not limited to:

-• Class point or incentive system (for example, color cards).
+• Class point or incentive system (example: Class Dojo)

 • Verbal warning